-Simply by asking some questions!
+Simply by asking some questions:

-First, Does the prophecy perfectly agree with the Scripture?
+First, does the prophecy perfectly agree with the Scripture?

 Any prophecy that is not perfectly consistent with the teachings, doctrines and principles of Christ and His early apostles recorded in the New Testament is not from the Holy Spirit and must be totally and vehemently rejected.

-The Scripture states: “To the law and to the testimony!
+Isaiah warns, “To the law and to the testimony!
 If they do not speak according to this word, it is because there is no light in them.”
 (Isa.
 8:20 NKJV).

-“If anyone comes to you and does not bring this doctrine, do not receive him into your house nor greet him; for he who greets him shares in his evil deeds.”
+Apostle John also warns, “If anyone comes to you and does not bring this doctrine, do not receive him into your house nor greet him; for he who greets him shares in his evil deeds.”
 (2 John 1:10-11 NKJV).

-Second, Who does the prophecy glorify?
+Second, who does the prophecy glorify?

 If the prophecy does not ultimately promote, exalt, magnify or glorify Christ; it is not from the Holy Spirit, for the Holy Spirit is here primarily to glorify Jesus Christ.